| |

 Casserole dish – Choose at least one big casserole dish to do your casseroles and lasagnas in.
 Baking in the oven is one of the easiest ways to cook in the kitchen.
 Just let the oven do the work.

-Extend your kitchen essentials
+Extend you essentials

-Muffin tray – If you are a muffin lover the muffin tin will help you to get great breakfast muffins and blueberry muffins as a snack, but I have a sneaky habit of using my oven-proof coffee cups instead of a muffin tray.
+Muffin pan – If you are a muffin lover the muffin tin will help you to get great breakfast muffins and blueberry muffins as a snack, but I have a sneaky habit of using my oven-proof coffee cups instead of a muffin tray.
 On Runeberg day I did the nutty almond cakes with raspberry jam in the Finnish Arabia cups, and they turned out great.

-Kitchen utensils and tools
+Kitchen utensils & tools

 Whisk – Whenever cooking and baking a whisk is very useful.
 I prefer a ball whisk, I have two a big one and one tiny one for a smaller batch.
 The tiny whisk, that you see me using in the dark hot chocolate recipe, is actually a repurposed champagne whisk that I thrifted years ago.
 Choose a stainless steel one and it will last forever in your kitchen.
 These are also good ones to find used.
 You can use a fork to whisk nicely something small like an egg, but for example for a pancake batch, a real whisk is quite essential.